kierse/mediarover/index.markdown

 Generate the default configuration and logging files:

-	> python mediarover.py --write-configs
+	> python mediarover.py write-configs

 ...you may also specify an alternate location for configuration/logging data:

-	> python mediarover.py --write-configs -c /path/to/config/dir
+	> python mediarover.py write-configs -c /path/to/config/dir

-Before running Media Rover, several required values in the configuration file will need to be set.
+Note: before running Media Rover, several required values in the configuration file will need to be set.
 Consult the [wiki][9] for a list of available options and a description of their use.

-**Note:** On Unix systems (Linux, OSX, etc), the default configuration directory is $HOME/.mediarover.
-On Windows, the default location is $HOME\Application Data\mediarover

 #### scheduler

 Once configured, Media Rover can be invoked via the command line:

-	> python mediarover.py
+	> python mediarover.py schedule

 #### sorting

+To manually sort a downloaded episode, run the following via the command line:

+	> python mediarover.py episode-sort /path/to/download/folder

-The sorting script is invoked automatically by SABnzbd when it has finished processing a download.
-You may however manually run the sorting script.
-For further details, consult the sorting script usage instructions:
+To setup automatic sorting, SABnzbd must be configured to call Media Rover when it has finished processing a download.
+Consult the [wiki][10] for more detailed instructions.

-	> cd /path/to/mediarover
-	> python scripts/episodesort.py --help

 - - - - -